zitadel/zitadel/CONTRIBUTING.md

 pnpm dev
 ```

-The application will be available on `http://localhost:3000`
+The application is now available at `http://localhost:3000`

 That's it! 🎉